rpatterson/prunerr/README.rst

 use the ``$ ./bin/prunerr handle ...`` sub-command as a `Servarr Custom Script`_ under
 the ``Connect`` Servarr settings to accomplish this.

+Prunerr uses and requires a configuration file which default to ``~/.config/prunerr.yml``.
+See the well-commented sample configuration:
+`<./home/.config/prunerr.yml>`_.

 TODO: Download clients on different filesystems, copying